mahmutbayri/react-with-laravel-mix/readme.md

 - Lodash

 ## Running
-    yarn serve
-or
     npm run serve

+Example pages are at http://localhost:3000/examples/

-Please visit to https://laravel.com/docs/5.5/mix for more information about Laravel Mix.
+Please visit to https://laravel.com/docs/6.0/mix for more information about Laravel Mix.